SowinskiBraeden/SowinskiBraeden/README.md

 eager to contribute developed knowledge in Software Engineering or API development.
 Skilled in Python, JavaScript, Go and the MongoDB service.
-I also know the basics of the three C languages and Java.
+I also know the basics of the three C languages, Rust and Java.
 I am an avid computer programmer, adaptable and driven with a strong work ethic and motivation to thrive in a team-based or individually motivated setting.